 In the meantime, managers may be asking themselves:

-Whether or not your workplace has decided on an official policy, or left it up to managers to decide on a team-by-team basis whether to implement a hybrid work model, take some time to think about the the range of hybrid work models out there and how changes to past work structures may impact your team this year and beyond.
+Whether your workplace will be establishing an official hybrid or remote work policy, or leaving it up to managers to decide on a team-by-team basis whether to implement a hybrid work model, take some time to think about the the range of hybrid work models out there and how changes to past work structures may impact your team this year and beyond.

-Share this pros and cons list with your team to kick off some discussion, and take a look at what other companies are doing.
-Don’t feel like you have to wait for a decision — start to familiarize yourself with the common challenges of hybrid work, and take this opportunity to come up with a tentative plan for what your hybrid team might look like, and how you’ll work together effectively.
+I encourage you to share this pros and cons list with your team to kick off some discussion, and take a look at what other companies are doing.
+Start to familiarize yourself with the common challenges of hybrid work, and take this opportunity to come up with a tentative plan for what your hybrid team might look like, and how you’ll work together effectively.

-First, a quick reminder of what these five models of hybrid work look like:
+First, a quick reminder of what the five models of hybrid work look like: